smartdevicelink/sdl_app_library_guides/docs/Displaying a User Interface/Popup Menus/index.md

 !@

 ### Presenting a Searchable Menu
 In addition to presenting a standard menu, you can also present a "searchable" menu, that is, a menu with a keyboard input box at the top.
-For more information on implementing the keyboard callbacks, see the [Keyboards](Displaying a User Interface/Keyboards) guide.
+For more information on implementing the keyboard callbacks, see the [Popup Keyboards](Displaying a User Interface/Popup Keyboards) guide.

 ##### Menu with Search
 ![SYNC 3 - Menu with Search Interaction Layout](assets/SYNC3_popup_menu_with_search.jpg)